manhcuongbk56/LoginTest/README.md

 ## Write the Auther service

 The Auther service should handle user authentication.
+This service should leverage the has_strong_password User functionality as well as call or implement Rules enforcement using the IP address of the request versus the CIDR value in the rule.

 ## Create a login form and set the user session